joannakonieczny/bridge-crossroad/next-app/README.md

 - Server Components by default
 - Client Components only when needed (`'use client'`)
 - Default exports for pages and layouts
-- Props interfaces with component name + `Props` suffix
+- Props types with component name + `Props` suffix

 ### State Management